sim590/lain-wiki/mpd.md

                  mpd_now.album, mpd_now.date, mpd_now.title)
     }

-In multiple screen setups, the default behaviour is to show a visual notification pop-up window on the first screen when the widget is hovered with the mouse.
+In multiple screen setups, the default behaviour is to show a visual notification pop-up window on the first screen.
 By setting `followmouse` to `true` it will be shown on the current mouse screen.

 ### output table